- Home

 - Key questions

-For more on this, see Facing end of life, and listen to The Thing About Advanced Cancer podcast series.
+Learn more about facing end of life, and listen to our relaxation and meditation podcast series.

 The prognosis is based on statistics, and it’s entirely possible that you will be on the good side of those statistics, and make it way beyond whatever your oncologist tells you.